aliasgar55/cpp-basics/notes.md

 5. Static method cannot access non-static variables for obvious reasons
 6. Static is used of data that we dont want to change between class instances
 7. Syntax `static int x = 10;`
+## LOCAL STATIC
+1. You can make a variable static to a local scope as well, this makes the variable declared just once, and use the same instance of the variable to be used across subsequest call to the scope/function.
 # ENUM
 1. Syntax
 ```cpp